 All the members of the Audit Committee have the financial skills necessary to understand the accounting principles used by the Corporation in preparing its financial statements as well as the ability to assess the general application of such accounting principles.
-The members of the Audit Committee also have relevant experience in analyzing and evaluating financial statements that presents a level of complexity of accounting issues that can reasonably be expected to be raised by the Corporation's financial statements, or experience actively supervising one or more individuals engaged in such activities.
-The members of the Audit Committee also understand the internal controls and procedures respecting the disclosure of financial information.
-For the relevant education and experience of the members of the Audit Committee, please refer to the table included in the section "Board of Directors - Biographical Notes" of the Circular.
+The Audit Committee members also have relevant experience in analyzing and evaluating financial statements that presents a level of complexity of accounting issues that can reasonably be expected to be raised by the Corporation's financial statements, or experience actively supervising one or more individuals engaged in such activities.
+The members also understand the internal controls and procedures respecting the disclosure of financial information.
+For the relevant education and experience of the Audit Committee members, please refer to the table included in the section "Board of Directors - Biographical Notes" of the Circular.